 Basements are great to have because they add so much extra space to your home, but they can be a big headache when a water problem occurs.
 Because basements are in the ground, they are susceptible to high humidity, water seepage, and flooding.
 These problems, however, can be permanently fixed by a professional, basement waterproofing contractor.

 Here are some tips to let you know if you need basement waterproofing:

-- CHECK AFTER A HEAVY RAIN: If there is a water problem In the basement, it certainly will be evident after a heavy rainfall.
-Visit your basement within the next 24 hours to check for signs of seepage. listen for running or dripping water, and look for puddles of water on the floor.
-If you have a sump pump, make sure that it is adequately able to pump all of the water that has collected In the sump pit.
+- CHECK AFTER A HEAVY RAIN: If there is a water problem in the basement, it certainly will be evident after a heavy rainfall.
+Visit your basement within 24 hours after the rain to check for signs of seepage. listen for running or dripping water, and look for puddles of water on the floor.
+If you have a sump pump, make sure that it is adequately able to pump all of the water that has collected in the sump pit.

-Matthews Wall Anchor provides free inspections so if there is any question about your basement, call us and we can help you determine the extent of your problem and find a solution.
-We also have open waterproofing pricing so you know ahead of time the cost of your waterproofing project.
+Matthews Wall Anchor & Waterproofing Services provides free inspections so if there is any question about your basement, call us and we can help you determine the extent of your problem and find a solution.
+We also have free estimates so you know ahead of time the cost of your waterproofing project.
 Call today!